Parish: Orleans

 The American Civil Liberties Union of Louisiana and Cooley LLP are representing Bilal Hankins in a civil rights action against multiple law enforcement officers and agencies in New Orleans for their unlawful, racially motivated traffic stop and use of excessive force on June 13, 2020.

 Defendants Wheeler and Pierre then followed Bilal and his friends for approximately 20 minutes before conducting an illegal traffic stop.
 Defendants Wheeler and Pierre demanded Bilal and his young companions pull over, questioned them at gunpoint, and accused them of lying about the missing dog to hide a potential carjacking or burglary.
-Only after Bilal and his friends proved they were telling the truth were they allowed to leave.
+They were allowed to leave only after Bilal, and his friends proved they were telling the truth.
 The missing dog was found the following day, but Bilal and his friends will suffer trauma from this event for the rest of their lives.
-They no longer trust the police, and do not feel safe requesting police assistance.
+They no longer trust the police and do not feel safe requesting police assistance.

 By bringing this case, Bilal seeks to hold Defendants Wheeler and Pierre, their supervisor Defendant Perilloux, and their employers accountable for their violations of citizens’ rights under the U.S. Constitution, the Louisiana Constitution, and Louisiana state common and statutory laws.